 Basis of Presentation - The Company is considered to be in the development stage as its primary activities since incorporation have been establishing its facilities, recruiting personnel, conducting research and development, business development, business and financial planning, and raising capital.
-Since its inception through September 30, 2007, the Company has reported accumulated net losses of \$1.0 billion, which include a goodwill impairment charge of \$151.4 million, and negative cash flow from operations of \$691.1 million.
+Since its inception through March 31, 2008, the Company has reported accumulated net losses of \$1.2 billion, which include a goodwill impairment charge of \$151.4 million, and negative cash flow from operations of \$822.8 million.
 It is costly to develop therapeutic products and conduct clinical trials for these products.
-Subsequent to the date of these financial statements, on October 2, 2007, the Company sold 15.9 million shares of the Company's common stock to its principal stockholder at a price per share of \$9.41 and 11.1 million shares of common stock to other investors at a price per share of \$9.03.
-The sales of common stock resulted in aggregate net proceeds to the Company of approximately \$249.8 million after deducting offering expenses.
-Also, on October 2, 2007, the Company entered into a new loan arrangement with its principal stockholder to borrow up to a total of \$350.0 million before January 1, 2010.
-This new arrangement replaced the existing loan arrangement with its principal stockholder to borrow up to \$150.0 million through August 1, 2008.
-See Note 12 - Related-Party Loan Arrangement.
-Based upon the Company's current expectations, management believes the Company's existing capital resources will enable it to continue planned operations through the third quarter of 2009.
-Accordingly, the Company expects that it will need to raise additional capital, either through the sale of equity and/or debt securities, a strategic business collaboration with a pharmaceutical or biotechnology company or the establishment of other funding facilities, in order to continue the development and commercialization of its Technosphere Insulin System and other product candidates and to support its other ongoing activi circumstances will not result in the depletion of its capital resources more rapidly than it currently anticipates.
+Based upon the Company's current expectations, management believes the Company's existing capital resources will enable it to continue planned operations through the fourth quarter of 2009.
+However, the Company cannot provide assurances that its plans will not change or that changed circumstances will not result in the depletion of its capital resources more rapidly than it currently anticipates.
+Accordingly, the Company expects that it will need to raise additional capital, either through the sale of equity and/or debt securities, a strategic business collaboration with a pharmaceutical company or the establishment of other funding facilities, in order to continue the development and commercialization of its Technosphere Insulin System and other product candidates and to support its other ongoing activities.